 Yes, since the fee is charged on your university bill, financial aid and scholarships may be applied to the fee.

 The parent/guest fee is $75/parent or guest for the 2 day program.
-For parents/guests attending a 1 day transfer program, the fee is $25.
+For parents/guests attending a 1 day transfer program, the fee is $30/parent or guest.

 Refunds can be issued less a $20 processing fee.
 All refunds must be requested at least one week prior to your orientation date.
 Please email us at firstname.lastname@example.org with any refund requests.
 Refunds are processed at the end of each month and take several days to be credited to your original account.